 By the time Max was seventeen, he had already applied to Starfleet Academy.
 Completing his entrance exam on Kovar, he decided he would honour his birth parents and adoptive parents by following in their footsteps.
 Leaving Deep Space 19 was a challenge for him as it had become his home and he was part of the close community that had formed on the station.
 He was fortunate enough to start his training on Earth.

-The rigorous learning journey he would undertake over the next eight years opened his eyes to so much possibility.
-In his six and seventh years he moved from Earth and took up his studies on the orbital campus at Mellstoxx III.
-The intense experience did not deter him from completing and becoming a fully fledged qualified counsellor as well as a bridge officer.
+The rigorous learning journey he would undertake over the next eight years opened his eyes to so many possibilities.
+In his sixth and seventh years, he moved from Earth and took up his studies on the orbital campus at Mellstoxx III.
+The intense experience did not deter him from completing and becoming a fully-fledged qualified counsellor as well as a bridge officer.

 USS Vendetta (NCC-79047)

 Graduating in 2383, he gained his first posting on the USS Vendetta as the ship’s assistant chief counsellor.
-Thankfully for him he had been assigned to the ship prior to this to complete his final year with on the job training.
+Thankfully for him, he had been assigned to the ship before this to complete his final year with on-the-job training.